 A thought pops in your head: "He's left me."
 You begin to obsess about this.
 Even though the two of you have been married for some time and have never separated, you begin to think that he has become involved with someone else who can be there for him and the children.
 You have no evidence to support this belief, but you begin to ruminate about it rather than focusing on your responsibilities to yourself and your unit.

 Catastrophic thinking needs to be disputed.
-In order to do this, you must first identify it for what it is, an irrational worst-case scenario.
+In order to do this, you must first identify it for what it is—an irrational worst-case scenario.
 The second step in the process of dealing with catastrophic thinking is to identify best-case possibilities.
-In the first case, your wife may be putting the children to bed, since 8 or 8:30 is their bedtime.
+In the first case, your wife may be putting the children to bed, since 8 or 8:30 p.m. is their bedtime.
 She may not have heard the phone.
 It is unlikely that she is going to go out in such bad weather.
-She is not a risk taker.
+She is not a risk-taker.

-A third step is to look at these best-case possibilities and identify whether or not they are most likely outcomes.
+A third step is to look at these best-case possibilities and identify whether or not they are the most likely outcomes.
 In order to do this, you must control your fear and be able to think in a rational fashion.
 After weighing the evidence and facts available to you, you need to develop a realistic contingency plan for coping with the situation.
 In the first example, this may mean simply calling back later in the evening.
-In the second example, a contingency plan may be contacting your husband and identifying an appropriate time and place when the two of you can discuss your relationship and the stress that your deployment is placing on the relationship.
+In the second example, a contingency plan may be contacting your husband and identifying an appropriate time and place when the two of you can discuss your relationship and the stress that your deployment is having on your bond.

 In the Master Resiliency Training Program for the U.S. Army that Dr. Seligman and his colleagues have developed, the emphasis is placed on soldiers addressing these issues at a later time and place so that they can focus on their present mission.
 They can discuss their worries and persistent negative thoughts later.